Robson04/dialog-pages/README.md

 This code above checks to see if one of the page change buttons is clicked and gives them the same action that the include gives by default.
 > An important element is the reset of dialog data.
 If you are using dynamic dialogs you are forced to reset the data after the dialog is completely closed.
+> Look at 115 line, if player wasn't clicked button for changing pages he must clicked a normal list so you will be forced to reset dialog data for player because if player click on the normal list, the dialog is completely closed.